Use Bike Month to encourage bicycling at your workplace

-- Celebrate commuters by hosting a Bike Everywhere Day morning celebration station in your neighborhood, along your commute, or at your workplace on Friday, June 19.
+- Celebrate commuters by hosting a Bike Everywhere Day celebration station in your neighborhood, along your commute, or at your workplace.

 - Update internal website with bike commuting information and resources.

-- Promote the June 1 to 30 Bike Everywhere Challenge to your employees using sample recruitment email below.
-Registration for the Challenge opens May 15.
+- Promote the Bike Everywhere Challenge to your employees using sample recruitment email below.
+Registration for the Challenge opens in April.

 - Offer incentives (like a gift card) to team captains for starting a team and recruiting people to ride.